-I'm a professional music producer, beatmaker and mixer with 12 years of experience who specializes in soulful hiphop music and has gathered over 40 million streams on Spotify.
-My discography includes several albums, EP's, singles and official remixes (Selah Sue, Wax Tailor, Talib Kweli, Declaime,...) on indie and major labels (Universal, Sony,...).
+I'm a professional music producer, beatmaker and mixer with 12 years of experience in crafting soulful hiphop music, who has gathered over 50 million streams on Spotify.
+My discography includes several albums, EP's, singles and official remixes (Selah Sue, Emancipator, Wax Tailor, Talib Kweli, Hermitude,...) on both independent and major labels.

 If what you're looking for is sterile and digital sounding music, don't read any further.
 If, on the other hand, you aim for a warm, modern sound with a raw edge to it, I'm your man.
 My obsession with music production started 12 years ago and has allowed me to make music professionally for about 5 years now.
 My forte is soulful, jazzy hip-hop and R&B instrumentals (both old school and modern) with electronic influences, but I'm open to work on more uptempo and funky genres too.

 I specialize in a number of things, but my main strengths are:

 - Producing tailor-made instrumentals/beats with groovy, head nodding drums and melodic, lush instrumentation (I love Fender Rhodes, grand piano, analog synth chords and warm basslines)

 - Mixing full songs (using both outboard gear and plugins)